The Trends in IT Security, As You See It

 We know this area is very challenging to address and, from my perspective, the balance between employee and customer privacy is very clear.
 As long as the employee of your company is using company equipment, you have to conduct regular data leak prevention drills for the customers of your company.
 And if your employee is not using company equipment, they should not be accessing your network in the first place.

-Specifically, for this reason, Heimdal has also focused not only to make the Darklayer GUARD™ engine ready for DNS over HTTPS in Chrome, Firefox, and other browsers but also be prepared for filtering DNS over HTTPS, when Microsoft releases its operating system support for DNS over HTTPS.
+Specifically, for this reason, Heimdal has also focused not only to make the Darklayer GUARD™ engine ready for DNS over HTTPS in Chrome, Firefox, and other browsers but also to be prepared for filtering DNS over HTTPS, when Microsoft releases its operating system support for DNS over HTTPS.

 We think it is imperative that the IT manager has top management’s endorsement to invest in IT security that can filter requests which could put the company’s customers’ data at risk – and anything malicious could result in data loss, so you have to take a preventive approach.
 And since DNS requests have so far been sent in plaintext and the employee is using company property for his/her requests, we fully support the idea of being able to filter DNS over HTTPS as well, through our Forseti™ and Thor Foresight lineup.